 Vegan Chiang Mai?
 I got you covered.
 I spent almost 3 months in Chiang Mai in January – February and May 2018, and I LOVED it so much I came back again in May.
+Then again in February 2019.
 I wasn’t sure if it would live up to the hype, but ultimately it did.
 My first month I wasn’t sure, but by the second month I made friends and found all my favorite places.
 I actually left, then came back because I liked it more than my other planned destination.

 Now, I did a lot of stressing about my visit trying to figure out which areas to stay in, which serviced apartments to look at, what was normal to pay for things, etc. etc. Thus, while there are already a few vegan Chiang Mai Vegan guides out there, I’m hoping to make this the most comprehensive by also including info about where to stay, how to get around, how to meet people and some cool events to check out.
 Hopefully it helps you settle in even quicker than me.

 As usual, if you have a tip, please send me a message and let me know!

 Index of Vegan Chiang Mai Guide

 - Coliving Spaces

 - Serviced Apartments

 - Food Stalls